ftebyaniflemingc/conferences/fed-2020/presentations/3d/README.md

   C. Create a basic 3D app (from 2D to 3D)
 II.
 Web Scenes
 III.
 Build web app with web scene
+  Use same scene, add buildings, and a couple of widgets
+    - search
+    - line of sight
+    - measurement

+  Visualization
+    - trees
+    - 2d vs 3d symbols

 ### Demos